 Swap traditional pasta for gluten-free, low carb vegetable noodles to increase your veggie and nutrient intake.
 Invest in a spiralizer or use a julienne peeler to turn zucchini, carrots, or sweet potatoes into fabulously nutritional "noodles."
 Sauté them lightly in olive oil or steam them for a crunchy texture.
 Top them with your favourite pasta or pesto sauce, or simply toss the noodles with cooked protein and herbs for a complete, low carb meal.

-Vegetable-Stuffed Omelets
+Vegetable-Stuffed Omelettes

-Give your omelets a nutritious makeover by adding a generous portion of veggies.
+Give your omelettes a nutritious makeover by adding a generous portion of veggies.
 Sauté onions, mushrooms, cherry tomatoes, spinach, or any other vegetables you enjoy.
-Beat a few eggs, season and pour them over the cooked veggies, and let the omelet cook until firm.
+Beat a few eggs, season and pour them over the cooked veggies, and let the omelette cook until firm.
 Top with fresh herbs and a sprinkle of cheese if desired.
 This protein-rich breakfast will keep you satisfied and energised throughout the day.

 Crunchy Veggie Snacks